ChrisAxt/1DT305/README.md

 **Platform functionality**
 - The platform is connected to the device via MQTT.
 The platform subscribes to the topic that the device publishes to.
-- The platform is also capable of polishing topics that the device can subscribe to if needed.
+- The platform is also capable of publishing topics that the device can subscribe to if needed.

 # The code